oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

-For versions of SQLAlchemy, Django, Superset, other frameworks, object-relational mappers (ORMs), and libraries that do not have native support for python-oracledb, you can add code like this to use python-oracledb in-place of cx_Oracle:
+For versions of SQLAlchemy, Django, Superset, other frameworks, object-relational mappers (ORMs), and libraries that do not have native support for python-oracledb, you can add code like this to use python-oracledb instead of cx_Oracle:

 .. code-block:: python